-The Milton Fire Department is a volunteer / paid on call organization.
-Currently we have one part-time employee, 40 volunteer firefighters, and 10 cadets.
+The Milton Fire Department is a volunteer/paid, on call organization.
+Currently the Fire Department consists of one part-time employee, 40 volunteer firefighters, and 10 cadets.

 Information on Burning